hellerve/blog/wip/Scheme_Macros_VI:_Keyword_Arguments.md

 ```
 <div class="figure-label">Fig. 1: Using keyword arguments in Python.</div>

-This is a very concise way to offer default values for some arguments, which I
+This is a very concise way to offer default values for some arguments––which I
-often find very convenient and can result in much cleaner APIs.
+often find very convenient––and can result in much cleaner APIs.
 Of course it
 can also be abused, as any powerful language feature can, but it more often than
 not improves readability and clarity.